siangernlow/tp/docs/UserGuide.md

 To add data to VirusTracker, there are `add` commands for each entity.

-#### Adding a person
+#### Adding a person `addPerson`

 Adds a person to VirusTracker.

-Format: `add idp/ID n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS q/QUARANTINE_STATUS [t/TAG]…​`
+Format: `addPerson idp/ID n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS q/QUARANTINE_STATUS i/INFECTED_STATUS [t/TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A person can have any number of tags (including 0)
 </div>

 * `ID` of person must be unique.
 No other person in the VirusTracker may have the same ID.
-* `PERSON_ID` must belong to a person within VirusTracker.
+* `QUARANTINE_STATUS` and `INFECTED_STATUS` only accept true or false.

 Examples:
-* `add idp/S123 n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 q/true`
+* `addPerson idp/S123 n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 q/true i/false`
-* `add idp/S234 n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 q/false t/criminal`
+* `addPerson idp/S234 n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 q/false i/true t/criminal`

+#### Adding a location `addLocation`

+Adds a location to VirusTracker.

+Format: `addLocation idl/ID n/NAME a/ADDRESS`

+* `ID` of location must be unique.
+No other location in the VirusTracker may have the same ID.

+Examples:
+* `addLocation idl/L123 n/Vivocity a/John street, block 123, #01-01`
+* `addLocation idl/L234 n/Betsy Crowe's House a/Newgate Prison`

-#### Adding a visit
+#### Adding a visit `addVisit`

 Adds a visit by the person, location of visit and date of visit

 Format: `addVisit PERSON_INDEX LOCATION_INDEX d/DATE` <br>
 Format: `addVisit idp/PERSON_ID idl/LOCATION_ID d/DATE`

+* Visits are used to track close contacts and to detect if infected/quarantined people visit locations they should not.
 * Visits may be added by either using indexes or IDs to refer to the location and person.
 A mix of both is not allowed and will trigger a warning.
-* Visits are used to track close contacts and to detect if infected/quarantined people visit locations they should not.
 * `PERSON_INDEX` refers to the index of the person as viewed from the most recently displayed people list.
 * `LOCATION_INDEX` refers to the index of the location as viewed from the most recently displayed location list.
-* The indexes **must be positive integers**: 1, 2, 3, …​ and within the range of its shown list, otherwise exceptions would be thrown.
+* The indexes **must be positive integers**: 1, 2, 3, …​ and within the range of its shown list, otherwise warnings will be triggered.
 * `PERSON_ID` must belong to a person within VirusTracker.
 * `LOCATION_ID` must belong to a location within VirusTracker.
 * `DATE` refers to the date when the person visited the location